 University of Sydney Union; an organisation that provides key programs, services and facilities that enhance campus life.
-All Sancta students automatically receive a USU membership which gives them access to USYD clubs and societies, USU programs and services, as well as discounts at food and retail outlets all over campus.
+All Sancta students are able to receive a FREE USU Rewards membership (valued at \$45) which gives access to USYD clubs and societies, USU programs and services, as well as discounts at food and retail outlets all over campus.
+To opt-in for a USU Rewards membership, send an email to registrar@sancta.edu.au.